burke/webconfig/README.md

 ## Description

 Webconfig is a tool to generate Virtual Host configuration files for web servers.
 I use it to manage Apache and Nginx, but I'm sure you could find additional uses for it.
+It parses a vhost specification file and generates the appropriate server configuration files based on the templates you define (or use mine).

 ![Helpful Diagram](http://burkelibbey.org/h/webconfig.png)